 The Wellness Center Child Care is a licensed service provided to NDSU students on a first-come, first-served basis.
 Parents must be participating in campus activities while their child is at the Child Care Service.
 Trained staff and student workers are on hand to properly care for children on a reservation or drop-off basis.
-If you have any questions or concerns regarding your child or the Child Care Service, please do not hesitate to contact the Assistant Director.
+If you have any questions or concerns regarding your child or the Child Care Service, please do not hesitate to contact the Child Care Director.
 Our goal is to provide high quality child care that is affordable so students are able to complete their education at NDSU.

 Reservations are based on a sliding fee; $3.40 per hour per child for income eligible students, $4.40 per hour for all other students by short-term contracts according to parent's class schedule.
 Payment obligation is based on the number of hours reserved, not on the actual hours of attendance.

 The Wellness Center Child Care is operated as a service for NDSU students.
 With this in mind, reserved care for children is based on parents’ academic schedules.
 Short-term contract care begins the first full day of the semester and ends the last day of the semester before finals week.
 Finals week is drop-off only.
 Contracts must be renewed each semester.
 Once a contract is signed, payment is required whether or not the child attends.
 Reservations are made each semester giving priority to returning families first.
 A non-refundable $20 reservation fee is required at the time the reservation is made.